Bachelor of Arts with a major in Economics

 Why choose an Economics major?

 Did you know that on average, Economics majors make more money than any other Bachelor of Arts graduates?
 According to the recent College Salary Report, economists rank top for both starting and mid-career salaries.

 And not only that: Economics is the only discipline in the broad areas of Social Sciences and Business that is awarded the Nobel Prize.
-Many of the successful and famous have an economics degree.
+Many of famous and successful people have an economics degree.

 That’s because through their training, Economics majors not only gain a range of skills that employers value, but also develop insights that have the potential to change the world.